enjoythechaos/Polltergeist/README.md

 - [ ] Poll Index Page (sans flux actions.)
 - [ ] New Polls Form
 - [ ] Edit Poll Form
+- [ ] Include model-level validations, including one for the poll-identifier that makes it unique among all polls.

 #### Phase 1d - Unforeseen Problems from Phases a-c (0.5 Days)